benlec/ha-beem/README.md

 To use this service:
 1. Go to Developer Tools > Services
-2. Select the "Beem Solar: Fetch Historical Data" service
+2. Select the "Beem Energy: Fetch Historical Data" service
 3. Enter the month (1-12) and year for which you want to fetch data
 4. Click "Call Service"